Teoscar Hernández Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks third in MLB.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (175 total, 1.4 per game).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (176 total, 1.4 per game).

-- The right-hander's most recent time out was on Thursday against the Chicago Cubs, when he went seven scoreless innings while allowing three hits.
+- His last appearance was on Saturday against the Colorado Rockies, when the right-hander went four innings, surrendering nine earned runs while allowing six hits.

-- The 32-year-old has put up a 3.26 ERA and 7.5 strikeouts per nine innings across 16 games this season, while allowing a batting average of .234 to his opponents.
+- In 23 games this season, the 27-year-old has put up a 5.12 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .228 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.